-Instead, what distinguishes anxiety disorders from normal anxiety is their intensity.
-Everybody feels nervous at times, but for someone with an anxiety disorder after stroke, this nervousness overwhelms them.
-It can even stop them from doing the things they love.
+What distinguishes anxiety disorders from normal worry is intensity and persistence.
+Everybody feels nervous at times, but for someone with an anxiety disorder after stroke, this nervousness will feel overwhelming and will happen often.
+Unfortunately, anxiety can even stop survivors from participating in the things they love.

 Other signs that you might have an anxiety disorder include: